Potty Training Boys in only 3 Days – Tips, Tales and Takes

 So we shall see how the weekend unfolds.

 It is going to be a lot of fun.
-Hope you follow a long.
+Hope you follow along.

 Nothing like buying 25 pairs of toddler briefs at Walmart on a Saturday.